tgalinis2020/cen4010-s21-g01/server/api/v1/lib/Graph/README.md

   Might consider supporting JSON in the future.
 In the end, the definitions are serialized into a structured PHP array.

-- `doctrine/bal:^2.5` This library makes heavy use of Doctrine's QueryBuilder to dynamiclly generate queries based on the URL and Graph definitions.
+- `doctrine/dbal:^2.5` The main driver for this library is implemented using Doctrine's DBAL QueryBuilder component.

 ## How-To